What is Independent Quality Assurance (iQA) or Independent Quality Management Services (iQMS)?

 Task 5 – Independent Risk Assessment

-With the scope determined in the iQMS SOW, an agency develops a Request for Quote (RFQ)* for the procurement process.
-Both the iQMS SOW and Opportunity Notice must be approved by OSCIO before use.
-A Major IT Project will normally include all five tasks and their related deliverables within the Opportunity Notice and the QA SOW.
-However, in consultation with OSCIO, a project may choose if or when to release particular tasks and their related deliverables during the project’s life cycle.
+Within the scope determined in the iQMS SOW, an agency develops a draft Request for Quote (RFQ)* and related iQMS SOW, along with any other relevant documentation for the procurement process (e.g., project charter, redacted business case, etc.).
+Both the RFQ and its attachments (including the related iQMS SOW) must be approved by OSCIO and DAS Procurement Services (DAS PS) before use.
+A Major IT Project will normally include all five tasks and their related deliverables within the RFQ and the iQMS SOW.
+However, in consultation with OSCIO and DAS PS, a project may choose to reserve selected tasks and their related deliverables for subsequent release, if any, through contract amendments during the project’s life cycle.
+Agencies should engage OSCIO and DAS PS in a parallel rather than linear process.

-*Note: with OSCIO support, an RFQ may identify more than one Major IT Project in an approved Portfolio.
+*Note: with OSCIO and DAS PS support, as described in Guidance 2 above, an RFQ may identify more than one Major IT Project in an approved Portfolio.

 With OSCIO and DOJ approvals as required, DAS Procurement Services (DAS PS) helps manage the Best Value Analysis (BVA) in a Request for Quote (RFQ) process.